Far North Dallas: Dallas Jewish community

-Dallas hosts the state's largest Jewish community with population estimates 75,000 people of the state's estimated Jewish population of around 220,685 people, some large Orthodox Shuls are Ohev Shalom, Shaare Tefila, Ohr HaTorah, and Toras Chaim.
+Dallas hosts the state's largest Jewish community with population estimates 75,000 people of the state's estimated Jewish population of around 220,685 people, some large Orthodox Shuls are Ohev Shalom, Shaare Tefilla, Ohr HaTorah, and Toras Chaim.

 Far North community

 The Far North community of the Dallas Jewish community has by far the largest population of Orthodox Jews, the Far North Jews live within an eruv containing the entire area of Far North Dallas.

 Libraries

 The area is served by three branches of the Dallas Public Library system: